 5. Add Something Black

 I like to add black to every room in small touches, even if it’s not a neutral room.
 If you start looking at images you like, I bet you will see small touches of black in each one.
-It can be a lamp post or hardware, or something architectural.
+It can be a lamp, a trey, a bookend, hardware or something architectural.